UmairMirza1/UmairMirza1/README.md

 ### Hey!
 I'm Umair Mirza👋

 I am a Computer Science student and a Software Engineer based in Pakistan.
 My goal is to create technology that makes a positive impact on the world.
-I have experience in building Web2.0 & Web3.0 Applications,as well as developing mobile applications.
+I have experience in building Web2.0 & Web3.0 Applications,as well as developing mobile applications in native android.
 However, I have profound interest in cryptography and the role it plays in securing the internet we know.
 I am continuously working on projects that make a change for the better.